Trump's grievances feed menacing undertow after the election

 "This is just sickening," he said.
 "Every conversation I have with election folks, we start with death threats we've gotten.
 There's no excuse for this no matter who the target is, but going after the on-the-ground technicians and other staff is a new low.
 Have you no shame?"

-Said Sterling, the Republican Georgia election officiall: "Someone's going to get hurt.
+Said Sterling, the Republican Georgia election official: "Someone's going to get hurt.
 Someone's going to get shot.
 Someone's going to get killed.
 And it's not right."

-Both men have police stationed outside their homes, and the Georgia Bureau of Investigation has said it's investigating threats against officials to determine their credibility.

-In Arizona, Democratic Secretary of State Katie Hobbs said that she's faced threats of violence directed at her family and her office, which she blamed on disinformation.
-Hobbs, Republican Gov. Doug Ducey and other officials certified Arizona's election results on Monday, showing a narrow victory for Biden.
-Since then, Trump, the state Republican leader and a legion of online supporters have heaped criticism on Ducey for certifying results that the president baselessly disputes.
+In Arizona, Democratic Secretary of State Katie Hobbs said she's faced threats of violence directed at her family and her office.

 Trump spokeswoman Kayleigh McEnany said the White House condemns any violence.
 "What I will say though, too, is that the president's lawyers (had) their private information put out," she said, blaming "leftist organizations."